-Maps in iOS 7 shows you even more of the world because it now goes full screen.
-Which means you see more land, water and sky on your big, beautiful Retina display.
+Maps goes full screen to use every inch of your big beautiful Retina display.
 Maps also takes advantage of the ambient light sensor built into your iOS device.
 So if you’re in a dimly lit place or driving at night, you can view an easy-on-the-eyes night-mode version of the map you’re looking at.
 When everything’s easier to read, it’s harder to get lost.

 With Maps, you get real-time traffic information to calculate your ETA.
 Maps gives you details of what’s causing a tailback so you can tell if there’s a major incident or just a temporary slowdown.
 And if traffic’s a mess, Maps offers alternative routes to save you time.

 See selected major metropolitan areas from the air with photo-realistic, interactive 3D views.
 Explore cities in high resolution as you zoom, pan, tilt and rotate around the city and its landmarks.